 Go ahead: Read Matthew Chapter 4 in the King James Bible.
 There is no information in Matthew Chapter 4 about what one should do to cure cancer — other than be the Son of God and perform supernatural miracles, that is.
 I don’t think that’s a reasonable aspiration for most of us.
 This is Indication #8 of a Scam.

-The other claim you’ll hear in the 25-minute movie, with no connection made to any “Bible Code”, is that an extract from the Crown of Thorns plant will kill all cancers, end heart disease, fix your aching joints and more.
+The other vague connection you’ll hear in the 25-minute movie, with no connection made to any “Bible Code”, is that an extract from the Crown of Thorns plant is somehow connected to the Bible, which has a code, which will kill all cancers.
+Is the Crown of Thorns plant extract the Matthew 4 Protocol?
+The video doesn’t exactly say that — but it does imply it (And in case you’re wondering, neither the Crown of Thorns plant nor Jesus Christ’s crown of thorns is referenced in the Book of Matthew Chapter 4.
+I have no earthly or heavenly idea what the connection is between this plant and the mysterious “Bible Code.”).
+The video does declare that the Crown of Thorns plant will end heart disease, fix your aching joints and more.
 All that from one plant extract?
 Sounds fishy, doesn’t it?
 This is Indication #9 of a Scam.
-(And in case you’re wondering, neither the Crown of Thorns plant nor Jesus Christ’s crown of thorns is referenced in the Book of Matthew Chapter 4.
-I have no earthly or heavenly idea what the connection is between this plant and the mysterious “Bible Code.”)